MarianCTH/MA/README.md

 ## Summary

-We want to build a simple, easy-to-use app for buying, selling, and renting properties.
+Easy-to-use app for buying, selling, and renting properties.
 It will help people find the property they want and help sellers/landlords reach more buyers/renters.
-The app will be fast, secure, and work on all phones.

 ## Domain Details